 Are there any side effects of spirulina?

 Spirulina also contains salt.
-One 5g teaspoon contains 0.13g of sodium which counts towards 2% of the recommended daily allowance (RDA) for adults.
+One 7g tablespoon contains 73mg of sodium which counts towards 3% of the Nutrient Reference Value for adults.
 If you know salt is an issue for you, or you have high blood pressure then always check with your GP before supplementing.
 Others who should check with their GP before taking spirulina include those taking prescription medication, pregnant or breastfeeding women and anyone younger than 18.

 Those with the condition called phenylketonuria (PKU) should avoid spirulina completely as it contains an amino acid called phenylalanine which they cannot metabolise, as should anyone with an autoimmune condition such as rheumatoid arthritis, lupus or multiple sclerosis.